PratimaGurav/vegans-journal/README.md

  - User trying to register with no details provided.
  ![Register Blank](documentation/testing/manual/registerblank.jpg)

- - User trying to register with the username which already exists.
+ - User trying to register with the username which already exists and password mismatch.
  ![Register Duplicate](documentation/testing/manual/register-duplicate.jpg)

  - User trying to register using password which does not meet standard password requirement guidelines.